richard-scryber/scryber.core/docs/components/pages_reference.rst

 `Full size version <../_images/samples_pagesSimple.png>`_

 .. note:: Any styles set on the body will be applied to the header and footer as well. e.g. padding or margins.
+But they can have their own (overriding) styles as well.

 Single body structure
 ---------------------